 In the US, the situation is slightly different.
 All biosimilar versions of a reference product currently have the same non-proprietary name which makes them indistinguishable from one another.
 With respect to this, it is also noted that if one company’s biosimilar product is flagged as a concern, this affects the credibility of all biosimilars with the same non-proprietary name, even if they are made by different manufacturers.

-To address this problem and improve traceability of biosimilars, FDA intends to implement a non-proprietary name policy with a four-lowercase letter suffix .
+To address this problem and improve traceability of biosimilars, FDA implements a non-proprietary name policy with a four-lowercase letter suffix .
 This aims to improve and facilitate pharmacovigilance in a multi-source environment which will prevent adverse event data collection that cannot be disaggregated.
 It should be possible to disaggregate all data and have product-level traceability that allows manufacturers to be held accountable and to develop product safety signalling.
 In addition to this, FDA’s new naming approach hopes to prevent inadvertent substitutions occurring as a result of product names being the same.
-This can occur at the pharmacy, rather than prescriber level, if non- proprietary names are shared by different products.
-At present, when two products have the same non-proprietary name, they can be perceived as being therapeutically equivalent.
+This can occur at the pharmacy, rather than prescriber level, if non-proprietary names are shared by different products.
+At present, when two products have the same non-proprietary name, they can be perceived as being therapeutically equivalents.
 However, for biologicals and biosimilars, healthcare professionals need to examine the trial data to confirm that they are therapeutically similar and ensure a switch is acceptable.